mamueluth/ros_team_workspace/docs/docker/index.rst

 ===========
 .. _docker-overview:

-RosTeamWS supports the usage of docker containers.
+RTW supports the usage of docker containers.

 .. toctree::
    :maxdepth: 1